Vishwathma2004/stock_price_predictor/README.md

-# Stock Price Predictor using Linear Regression
+# Stock Price Predictor using Linear Regression Model

 This project implements a stock price predictor using the Linear Regression model from the scikit-learn (sklearn) library in Python.
 It demonstrates a basic application of machine learning to financial data.  **Important:** Please be aware that stock price prediction is inherently complex and influenced by many factors.
 This model is a simplified example and should not be used for actual investment decisions without further research and understanding.  **Past performance is not indicative of future results.**